-(To obtain reimbursement for eligible fitness and weight loss program benefit expenses, you must submit a fitness benefit claim form and/or weight loss program claim form, as applicable.
+To obtain reimbursement for eligible fitness and weight loss program benefit expenses, you must submit a fitness benefit claim and/or weight loss program claim, as applicable.
+Use our convenient online reimbursement tool through your MyBlue account or mail in a completed claim form.
 Call Member Service to request the applicable claim form or print directly from our website.
-Send the completed claim form to Member Service.)
+Send the completed claim form to Member Service.

-Your costs for fitness and weight loss program benefits do not count toward your
+Your costs for fitness and weight loss program benefits do not count toward your maximum out-of-pocket amount.